actions/runner/docs/preview/yamlgettingstarted-name.md

-# YAML getting started - Build number format (deploying end of Nov)
+# YAML getting started - Build number format

 The build number format can be specified as a name property at the root of the document.